innayarantseva/opinary-challenge/README.md

 This map should let us get the required number easily, without looking througout the array of questions, for example.

 For manipulations with `localStorage` I've used custom hook, which I've already wrote for my prev coding assignment (it is not super-sophisticated though).

+### Styling

+Decided to do with something not too complicated as I'm starting to run out of time 🙈

+Some styles for hover and selected option.
+The fewer the styles the better it fits in various environments.

+### Tests

+It's just 20 minutes left in the assignment, and I'm going to write some unit tests.

+What should be tested:

+- App initialization
+- Result addition
+- Text in option (if user has clicked on any option, they should display the number of votes for the option)
+- Displaying right percentage for the results
+- ...many more

+I've really managed to write a single test and 5 hours are done 😬